kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 In the graph above, each bar represents the pace difference between Close Beat and Miss runners.
 Across the entire race, Close Miss runners have an average pace of 11 seconds slower than Close Beat runners (grey horizontal line).
 However, the individual splits tell a different story.

-**The Close Miss runners run faster than expected for the race's first half.
-But, for the race's second half, they are running slower than expected** relative to the Close Beat runners.
+**The Close Miss group runs faster than expected for the race's first half.
+But, for the race's second half, they are running slower than expected relative to the Close Beat runners.**

 We know from earlier that most runners slow down significantly at the 35km mark (21.5mi).
 Still, the Close Miss group slows a disproportionate amount compared to the Close Beat group because their difference in pace is greater than other splits.